JakeGreen85/JakeGreen85/README.md

 -
 - 👋 Hi, I’m Jakob Green
 - 👀 I’m interested in Football, coding, and games
-- 🌱 I’m currently studying computer science at the University of Copenhagen
+- 🌱 I’m currently studying Game Development at the IT University of Copenhagen (MSc in Games)
-- 📫 Email: plc403@alumni.ku.dk Phone: +45 31 66 69 63
+- 📫 Email: jakg@itu.dk Phone: +45 31 66 69 63

 Experience
 -